marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 }
 {% endhighlight %}

-I also wait a bit before actually preloading the view, so the first load time is reduced.
-I think it's better to only preload when you really need it to preserve ressources.
+I also wait a bit before actually preloading the views, so the first app load time is reduced.
+I think it's better to only preload when you really need it in order to preserve ressources.

 {% highlight javascript %}
 setTimeout(preload, 3000)
 {% endhighlight %}

+Learn more about it on [AppGyver's website](http://academy.appgyver.com/categories/3/contents/19).

 _Note that this not fully functional in production on my app because of an issue in Steroids JS where loading the navigation bar in a certain way disrupts preloading.
 Because of this you will see some minor blinking in some internal setting screens.
 It will be fixed soon :)_

-Learn more about it on [AppGyver's website](http://academy.appgyver.com/categories/3/contents/19).

 ### Getting Out Of The Background

-You might want to do something when the user reopen the app after putting it in the background.
+You might want to do something when the user reopens the app after putting it in the background.
 Here's how to do it:

 {% highlight javascript %}
 document.addEventListener("resume", function(){
-  // Do the things
+  // Do things
 }, false);
 {% endhighlight %}